What We Do

 As part of this project, we also assist the development of prison facilities and implement outreach activities to induce further defection of current Al-Shabaab members.

-The Multi-functional Reception Center (MRC)
+The Multi-functional Reception Center (MRC) and Dhusamareb Rehabilitation Center (DRC)

 No matter how hard the situation would be, I will never take such a false route again.